hamzaumar8/tash/README.md

-# Solutions to tasks on Processes and signals
+# Solution to tasks on Loops, conditions and parsing